-- Common challenges in performance and cost to build an efficient big data analytics platform on AWS.
+- Common challenges in slow performance and cost to build an efficient big data analytics platform on AWS.

 - How to setup Hive metastore to leverage Alluxio as the storage tier for “hot tables” backed by all tables on AWS S3 as the source of truth.

 - How to setup tiered storage within Alluxio based on ZFS and NVMe on EC2 instances to maximize the read performance.

 - Benchmark results of micro and real-world workloads.

 Our Big Data Workload and Platform on AWS